 As a social psychologist, I study intergroup relations with a particular focus on the ways in which religion, as both a group membership and system of beliefs, affects moral decision-making, social attitudes, and behaviors in intergroup contexts.
 I also study intergroup relations along racial, political, and sexual orientation lines, with an emphasis on how social psychological theory can be leveraged to advance social change and promote equality.

 My research on these topics has been published in high-impact academic journals, such as Psychological Science; featured in influential news outlets, such as The New York Times; and funded by the National Science Foundation.

-I completed my Ph.D. in social psychology at The Pennsylvania State University in 2018, and earned a B.A. from Bates College in 2012.
+I earned my Ph.D. in social psychology from The Pennsylvania State University and am a proud graduate of Bates College, where I earned a B.A. in political psychology.

 Electronic copies of representative publications are provided for personal and educational use.

 Pasek, M. H., Kelly, M., Shackleford, C., White, C. J. M., Smith, J. M., Vishkin, A., Norenzayan, A., Shariff, A., & Ginges, J. (2023) Thinking about God increases prosociality toward religious outgroups: A cross-cultural investigation.
 Psychological Science, 34(6), 657-669.

 Smith, J., Pasek, M. H., Vishkin, A., Johnson, K. A., Shackleford, C., & Ginges, J. (2022).
 Thinking about God discourages dehumanization of religious outgroups.
 Journal of Experimental Psychology: General, 151(10), 2586-2603. doi:10.1037/xge0001206.